bug7a/basic.js-examples/README.md

 * With these techniques, fully customizable and dynamic applications can be developed.
 * The programming language used is JavaScript.
 Projects can be run in the browser or WebView.

+NOTE: Some parts are in Turkish.
+I haven't finished the translation yet.

 ### Some of the Sample Projects

 ![alt tag](https://bug7a.github.io/basic.js/preview.png)